Howards End (film): Plot

 In Edwardian Britain, Helen Schlegel becomes engaged to Paul Wilcox during a moment of passion, while staying at the Wilcox family's country home, Howards End.
 The Schlegels are an intellectual family of Anglo-German bourgeoisie, while the Wilcoxes are conservative and wealthy, led by hard-headed businessman Henry.
 Helen and Paul quickly decide against the engagement, but she has already sent a telegram informing her sister Margaret, leading to an uproar when the sisters' Aunt Juley arrives and causes a scene.

-Months later in London, when the Wilcoxes take a flat across the street from the Schlegels, Margaret resumes her acquaintance with Ruth, Henry's wife.
-Ruth is descended from English yeoman stock, and it is through her family that the Wilcoxes have come to own her beloved Howards End.
-The two women grow close as Mrs. Wilcox's health declines, and unbeknownst to Margaret, a dying Ruth bequeaths Howards End to her.
-However, the Wilcoxes refuse to believe Ruth would leave the house to a relative stranger, and burn her written bequest.
+Months later in London, the Wilcoxes take a flat across the street from the Schlegels, whom they had met the previous year in Germany, and Margaret resumes her acquaintance with Ruth, Henry's wife.
+Howards End is owned by Ruth, and is her beloved childhood home, inherited from her family.
+The two women grow close as Mrs. Wilcox's health declines and, unbeknownst to Margaret, Ruth bequeaths Howards End to her on her death bed.
+However, the Wilcoxes refuse to believe Ruth would leave the house to a relative stranger and burn her informally-written directions.
 Henry develops an attraction to Margaret, assisting her in finding a new home and eventually proposing marriage, which she accepts.

-The Schlegels befriend Leonard Bast, a self-improving young clerk who lives with Jacky, a woman of dubious origins.
+The Schlegels have befriended Leonard Bast, a self-improving young clerk who lives with Jacky, a woman of dubious origins.
 The sisters pass along advice from Henry to the effect that the insurance company Leonard works for is heading for bankruptcy.
-Leonard quits, settling for a much lower-paying job which is eventually downsized altogether.
-Helen is later enraged to learn Henry's advice was wrong; Leonard's first employer was perfectly sound but will not reemploy him.
+As a result Leonard quits and settles for a much lower-paying job, which is eventually eliminated so he has no employment.
+Helen is later enraged to learn Henry's advice was wrong; Leonard's first employer was perfectly sound but will not re-employ him.

 Months later, Henry and Margaret host the wedding of his daughter Evie at his Shropshire estate.
-Margaret is shocked when Helen arrives with an impoverished Leonard and Jacky.
+Margaret is shocked when Helen arrives with the impoverished Leonard and Jacky.
 Considering Henry responsible for their plight, Helen demands his help, but Jacky drunkenly exposes Henry as a former lover from years ago.
 Henry is ashamed to be revealed as an adulterer, but Margaret forgives him and agrees to send the Basts away.
-Helen, upset with Margaret's decision to marry a man she loathes, leaves for Germany, but not before giving in to her attraction for Leonard and having sex while out boating.
-Fearing the Basts will be penniless, Helen instructs her brother Tibby to give them over £5000 of her own money, but Leonard returns the cheque uncashed out of pride.
+Helen, upset with Margaret's decision to marry a man she now loathes, leaves for Germany, but not before giving in to her attraction for Leonard and having sex while out boating.
+Fearing the Basts will be penniless, Helen instructs her brother Tibby to give them over £5000 of her own money, but Leonard returns the cheque uncashed out of pride, and because of his own feelings for Helen.